Ameliasks/dms1_blog/posts/eighth-blog-post.md

 *icons in progress and colour palette experimentation*

 The icons I chose to work on first were: size, security, location and renovation.
 The style I have chosen is flat colour, rounded edges with subtle block shading.
 I experimented with a monochromatic, an analogous, a triadic and 2 complementary colour palettes.
 Overall, I prefer the look of the analogous and complementary palettes, they provide better contrast than monochromatic, and are less chaotic/ busy than the triadic one.
 They also suit the pleasing, friendly and approachable look I can going for.

+After comparison and deliberation, I have chosen the pink/turquoise complimentary palette.
+I thought that the contrast and vibrancy of this palette was slightly better than the others and has the approchable and friendly feeling in my concept.

 Moving forward, after completing the rest of the icons, I will rework the colours and contrast of the icons after seeing the whole suite.